dipscope/TypeManager.TS/README.md

 }
 ```

-With this any value which can be converted to `string` will be converted properly.
+With this any value which can be converted to `String` will be converted properly.
 Such behaviour works for other built in serializers and supported for custom ones.
 By default implicit conversion is turned off.
 You can enable it using `UseImplicitConversion` decorator per type and property or enable globally using `TypeManager` configure method.

 ## Defining configuration manually

 There are circumstances when decorators cannot be used or you don't want to.
 For example you are using a 3rd party package and cannot decorate classes from it.
-Another use case - you want to configure some options globally.
-In this case you can define the complete configuration through special static configure methods.
+Another use case when you want to configure some options globally.
+In such scenarios you can define the complete configuration through special static configure methods.

 We have separate methods to configure each type manager option, so the provided examples can be simplified to avoid creating additional object.
 It is useful when you need to configure only one option.
 In our examples we are always use the main one to give you a general overview.